-The methods applied in the calculation of the IAS 19 estimates are routine and commonly applied by all actuarial firms in line with the requirements set out in the Code of practice for local government accounting (the applicable financial reporting framework).
-However, for the first time since IFRS has been adopted, the council has had to consider the potential impact of IFRIC 14 - IAS 19 -the limit on a defined benefit asset.
-Because of this we have assessed the recognition and valuation of the pension asset as a significant risk.
+The methods applied in the calculation of the IAS 19 estimates are routine and commonly applied by all actuarial firms in line with the requirements set out in the Code of practice for local government escounting (the applicable financial reporting (mework).
+However, for the first time since IFRS has the adopted, the council has had to consider the patential impact of IFRIC 14 - IAS 19 - the limit on a sessed the recognition and valuation of the pension asset as a significant risk.